 Many reform advocates believe that declining to prosecute cases is an effective way for prosecutors to shrink the system and break cycles of incarceration that disproportionately ensnare people of color.

-Rachael Rollins, the first Black woman to win the Democratic nomination for Suffolk County, Massachusetts, district attorney, has received national attention––including from Barack Obama.
+Rachael Rollins, the first Black woman to win the Democratic nomination for district attorney in Suffolk County (Boston), Massachusetts, has received national attention––including from Barack Obama.
 She ran as a reformer, promising “a criminal justice system in which addiction, poverty, and mental illness are not criminalized” and where “a resident’s socioeconomic status and race” aren’t relevant.

 Espousing debunked theories of criminology, Boston Police Patrolmen’s Union president Michael Leary said he’s “very concerned” about Rollins’s list; he believes that Boston’s crime rate will increase.
 “If you’re doing crime, you have to be held accountable for the crimes you do,” Leary said.
 “If you’re out there doing bad things then unfortunately jail is the answer.”
 He added, “It’s going to make our job harder.”
 Prosecutors joined in the criticism.
 William Fitzpatrick, president of the National District Attorneys Association, said, “I don’t think she’s properly taking into account the cost that criminals inflict on society even for minor crimes.
 Ignoring minor crimes leads to an increase in violent crimes.”

 In a separate interview, Leary seemed to imply that police would continue to make arrests.
 “The law is still the law,” Leary said.
 “And if it’s a revolving door, it’s a revolving door, but we’re still going to do our job.”